aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/load-balance.md

                 # Use the UDP destination port as a hash input.
                 dst_port: <int; 0-65535; required>

-                # Specifies the number or range of UDP payload bytes to use in hash calculation.
+                # Specifies the UDP payload bytes to use in hash calculation.
+                # Accepts single bytes (e.g., "10"), comma-separated bytes (e.g., "0,1,5"),
+                # ranges (e.g., "0-15"), or combinations (e.g., "0-10,12,15,20-25").
+                # Valid values are between 0 and 62.
                 payload_bytes: <str>

                 # Configuration to match specific bits and define custom payload-based hashing.
                 match:

-                  # Bit range within the UDP payload to match for hashing (e.g., "0-15").
+                  # Specifies the bit positions within the UDP payload to match for hashing.
+                  # Accepts a single bit (e.g., "12"), a comma-separated list (e.g., "0,3,8"),
+                  # a range (e.g., "0-15"), or combinations (e.g., "0-7,9,12-15").
+                  # Valid values must be in the range 0 to 503.
+                  # Matching is limited to a maximum of 16 bits total.
                   payload_bits: <str; required>

                   # Bit pattern to match in the UDP payload.
+The value must match the number of bits defined in `payload_bits`.
+                  # The valid range is from 0 to (2^N - 1), where N is the number of bits selected in `payload_bits`.
+                  # Matching is supported only on up to 16 bits of the UDP payload.
                   pattern: <int; required>

-                  # Number or range of UDP payload bytes to include in the hash after pattern match.
+                  # Specifies the UDP payload byte positions to include in the hash after pattern match.
+                  # Accepts a single byte (e.g., "5"), a comma-separated list (e.g., "0,3,7"),
+                  # a range (e.g., "0-15"), or a combination (e.g., "0-5,8,12-14").
+                  # All byte positions must be within the range 0 to 62.
                   hash_payload_bytes: <str; required>
     ```